MSc / MA Human-Animal Interaction

 Overview

-You'll learn about the importance of both human and animal behaviour in shaping human-animal interaction, and the associated ethical issues, as well as learning to critically evaluate methods for measuring attitudes, interactions and their outcomes.
+You'll study the importance of both human and animal behaviour in shaping human-animal interaction.
+The associated ethical issues are also covered.
+You’ll develop skills to critically evaluate methods for measuring attitudes, interactions and their outcomes.

 • human and animal coexistence.